k0001/k0001.github.com/articles/opaleye-sot.md

 However, this is still unsatisfactory.
-The problem is that maybe in our codebase we happen to need to interact with two or more different databases at the same time, where some of them might have tables named `"user"` in a schema named `"public"` of shapes different from the one we just laid out, and our current approach with `Cols` requires that there exists only one combination of schema name and table name.
+The problem is that maybe in our codebase we happen to need to interact with two or more different databases at the same time, where two or more of them might have tables named `"user"` in a schema named `"public"` with shapes different from the one we just laid out.
+However, our current approach with `Cols` requires that there exists only one combination of schema name and table name.
 In order to fix this, `Cols` needs to take a third type parameter that uniquely identifies the database where the table exists.
-This new parameter doesn't carry any meaning, it is there only to disambiguate one database from another one, so it can be any type the user wants to provide.
-So, our definition of `Cols` will look like this:
+We are not interested in what this type is, we are only interested in the meaning we decide to give to its role: This type parameter will be used as a unique identifier for a database, and as long as it is equal to another type used in a similar way we will say that we are talking about a same database, otherwise we will say that we are talking about different ones.
+It is up to the user to decide which type to provide, we the library authors are not interested in the type per se but in its role.
+So, our definition of `Cols` will look like
+this:

 ```haskell
 type family Cols (database :: k) (schema :: Symbol) (table :: Symbol)